julkue/form-components/src/docs/index.md

 ## Currently Available Components

 Please head over to the components list on the left side to see a full list of all available components.
+If you open a component, head over to the "Notes" tab.
+Individual components may contain a separate documentation or notes.

 There's also an example form that renders all of them in a single form for demonstration purposes.